 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Western Union reported total carbon emissions of approximately 11,301,000 kg CO2e, comprising 4,132,000 kg CO2e from Scope 1 and 7,169,000 kg CO2e from Scope 2 emissions.
 Additionally, Scope 3 emissions from purchased goods and services amounted to about 2,166,000 kg CO2e.
-This reflects a continued commitment to transparency in their emissions reporting.
-In 2022, the company recorded total emissions of about 12,953,000 kg CO2e, with Scope 1 emissions at 4,648,000 kg CO2e and Scope 2 emissions at 8,305,000 kg CO2e.
-The previous year, 2021, saw total emissions of approximately 12,125,000 kg CO2e, with Scope 1 emissions of 4,828,000 kg CO2e and Scope 2 emissions of 7,297,000 kg CO2e.
-Despite these figures, Western Union has not publicly committed to specific reduction targets or initiatives, indicating a potential area for future development in their climate strategy.
-The company continues to engage in emissions tracking and reporting, aligning with industry standards for climate accountability.
+This reflects a continued commitment to transparency in their emissions reporting, as they have disclosed data across all three scopes.
+In 2022, the company recorded total emissions of approximately 12,953,000 kg CO2e, with Scope 1 emissions at 4,648,000 kg CO2e and Scope 2 emissions at 8,305,000 kg CO2e.
+The reduction in total emissions from 2022 to 2023 indicates a positive trend in their climate impact management.
+Despite these figures, Western Union has not set specific reduction targets or initiatives under the Science Based Targets initiative (SBTi) or other climate pledges.
+Their ongoing efforts to monitor and report emissions demonstrate a commitment to addressing climate change, although further action may be necessary to establish concrete reduction goals.

 Access structured emissions data, company-specific emission factors, and source documents